dazuma/toys/toys/README.md

 ## Quick Start

-Here's a five-minute tutorial to get the feel of what Toys can do.
+Here's a five-minute tutorial to get a feel of what Toys can do.

 ### Install toys